The Climb

 ~Sir Edmund Hillary

 So in a day's work, I walked into a classroom to do a quick observation and coaching session with a fantastic teacher during her literacy block.
 She was trying out some ideas that I had shared with her a few months prior.
-Through supportive research, praxis, and commitment, we both saw MANY wonderful things going on; but most importantly we saw kiddos being page turners, devouring the words that stirred up their thinking and imaginations, AND they were LOVING it!
+Through supportive research, praxis, and commitment, we both saw many wonderful things happening; but most importantly, we saw kids being page turners, devouring the words that stirred their thinking and imaginations, and they were loving it!

 This 2nd-year teacher had managed to get these kiddos to actually want to pick up a book, want to read the book, want to read more about the topic from the book, and would complain if they had to...wait for this...stop reading books!
 Did I mention that they actually liked reading?
 Every.
 Single.
 Kiddo.

-As I was leaving her room and heading out the building, I had a 3rd grade teacher who ran out of her room (stay calm-it was her planning time 😁) yelling, "Wait, wait, wait!
+As I was leaving her room and heading out of the building, I had a 3rd-grade teacher who ran out of her room (stay calm-it was her planning time 😁) yelling, "Wait, wait, wait!
 You can’t leave!
 I just have to pick your brain-it will only take a couple of minutes.”

 I immediately asked when she was free so that we could have our collegial brain picking chat.